rahma-1022/ATM-Banking-System/README.md

 # ATM Banking System Prototype
-This is my very first programming project using C++.
+This is my first programming project using C++.
 It demonstrates fundamental logic and problem-solving skills.

 ### Features:
 Security: Simple password check.